 Punishment under Section 354 D

-1.Imprisonment up to 3 years with a fine for a first conviction.
+1. Imprisonment of up to 3 years with a fine for a first conviction.
 It is a cognizable and bailable offence.

-2.Imprisonment up to 5 years with a fine for a second or subsequent conviction It is a cognizable and non-bailable offence.
+2. Imprisonment up to 5 years with a fine for a second or subsequent conviction It is a cognizable and non-bailable offence.

 Conclusion

-Notwithstanding the number of laws to protect and safeguard the rights and interest of women, the rate of crime against women and victimization has been increasing and diversifying every day.
-This implies that not only laws regulate and control the crimes against women but the same has to be backed by the individual of our society.
+Notwithstanding the number of laws to protect and safeguard the rights and interests of women, the rate of crime against women and victimization has been increasing and diversifying every day.
+This implies that not only do laws regulate and control the crimes against women but the same has to be backed by the individual of our society.
 Removing the evil eyes on women and inculcation of social ethics, morals and values, respect and honour in every human being especially towards women is the need of the hour and is a supplementing factor that can equally contribute to reducing the number of crimes against women.